 Many students who have completed their associate degree consider entering the health care work force but require an orientation to health systems.
-These students do not wish to attain a bachelor’s degree but rather to enhance their knowledge base about health care.
+These students desire to enhance their knowledge base on the management of health care services and population health.
 Students who wish to pursue this undergraduate certificate in health systems administration must have completed their associate degree with a minimum GPA of 2.0.
 To earn the certificate, students must attain a GPA of 2.5 or higher in the certificate courses.
-Each undergraduate certificate course is taught in 15-week sessions and follow the regular RIT academic calendar.
+Each undergraduate certificate course is taught online over a 15-week term and follow the regular RIT academic calendar.

 12 credit hours required